Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 Consider to create (dynamic) security groups that includes all your admin accounts.
 This group can be used as user assignment for the “Conditional Access policies” of all privileged accounts.
 Further more I personally prefer to force these CA policies before a user account is eligible to request or assign the privileged role.

 In addition to this you can also configure **require MFA for Azure Management** services for all users.
-This common policy is also documented by Microsoft: [Conditional Access - Require MFA for Azure management - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-azure-management).
+Every user will be prompted for MFA if they attempt to access Azure Service Management apps such as Azure Portal.

-This ensure that everyone is prompted for MFA if users attempt to access Azure Service Management apps such as Azure Portal.
+A common policy is also documented by Microsoft to achieve this goal: [Conditional Access - Require MFA for Azure management - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-azure-management).

-Make sure that your admins are able to use passwordless methods as strong authentication for MFA to avoid daily use of annoying verification options such das text messages or phone calls.
+_Advice: Make sure that your admins are able to use passwordless methods as strong authentication for MFA to avoid daily use of annoying verification options such das text messages or phone calls._

 ## Require compliant devices
 Microsoft Intune can be used to identify if devices meet compliance requirements.
 Various Device Compliance policy settings such as requiring a PIN or operating system version can be configured in Intune.
 Device-compliance policies defines the requirements that devices must passed **to be marked as compliant.**
 Another baseline policy to require compliant devices is also documented in Microsoft Docs: [Conditional Access - Require compliant devices - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-compliant-device).

-Define your security baseline configuration as “device compliance policy”.
+Define your security baseline for device configuration as “device compliance policy”.
 This policy really depends on your needs of OS and security configuration (e.g. BitLocker encryption, OS version):
 [Create device compliance policies in Microsoft Intune - Azure | Microsoft Docs](https://docs.microsoft.com/en-us/intune/protect/create-compliance-policy)